tairasoul/YADMB/README.md

 download discord-music-bot-installer-linux if on linux, otherwise discord-music-bot-installer-windows.rar

-# notes

-seems to sometimes skip a song for no reason or replay it, got no idea why

 # extra information

 ~~this bot stores all music played in a local folder, so it doesn't have to keep streaming to youtube.~~